Red Light Therapy for Gut Health - Support Overall Wellness

 Is red light therapy safe for pregnancy?

-Red light therapy is generally safe and does not cause any harm, but it is best to avoid using any light therapy during pregnancy, as it may affect the development of the baby.
+Red light therapy is generally safe, but it is best to avoid using any light therapy during pregnancy without a doctor's approval, as it may affect the development of the baby.

 References